 How Can I Stay Sharp?

-One common cause of blurry vision is too much sun exposure.
+One of the common causes of blurry vision is too much sun exposure.
 The UV rays from the sun damage the eyes, especially UV-B rays.
 The first way to maintain visual acuity is to wear sunglasses whenever you go outside.
-Remember that the sun’s rays can penetrate the clouds; wear eye protection even if when the sun’s covered.
+Remember that the sun’s rays can penetrate the clouds; wear eye protection even if the sun’s covered.

 You can promote sharp and clear vision by exercising your eye muscles.
 By properly giving your eyes a workout, you can prevent blurred vision and eye diseases.
 You can also prevent the general decline of vision that comes with age.
 Luckily, eye exercises are super easy to incorporate into your everyday routine.

 Below are a few easy eye exercises to fix blurred vision.
 Try these four simple and quick exercises to get your eyes in shape fast!

 1. The 10-10-10 Rule

-If you are someone that spends a lot of time in front of a computer screen, a TV, or reading books, the 10-10-10 Rule is for you.
+If you are someone who spends a lot of time in front of a computer screen, a TV, or reading books, the 10-10-10 Rule is for you.
 Focusing on objects near our eyes for too long can cause blurry vision.
 It can also cause more long-term issues like digital eye strain.
-You can also experience long-term damage in the ciliary muscles of your eyes if you spend too much time focused on a screen or book.
+You can also experience long-term damage to the ciliary muscles of your eyes if you spend too much time focused on a screen or book.
 This 10-10-10 eye exercise ensures you don’t overuse your eye’s up-close vision muscles.

 Every 10 minutes you spend staring at a screen, focus on an object at least 10 feet away for a duration of 10 seconds.
 Doing this will give your eyes a “time-out” so they can recharge before going back to focusing on your book or screen.
 Set a timer to alert you to practice this exercise every 10 minutes.

 2. Boost Your Blinks